Refueling of cargo vessels is known as bunkering – an activity that is performed daily at ports all around the world.

 The majority of ships requiring refueling at the Port of Vancouver are bunkered in the inner harbour of Burrard Inlet.
 Ocean transportation of liquid bulk cargoes including bunkering operations are not permitted at Roberts Bank.

 Roberts Bank terminals attract particularly large ships that may not be able to easily sail into the inner harbour because of a complex set of circumstances – including tides, ship size, wind, bridge height, current traffic and more – that must first be assessed.
-In these cases, it may be more practical for certain ships to bunker in English Bay, though this is rare.
+In these cases, it may be more practical for certain ships to bunker in English Bay.

 In addition to the long list of thorough procedures required for bunkering at the Port of Vancouver, vessels to be bunkered in English Bay are subject to further restrictions, including that bunkering operations may not proceed if winds are blowing or forecast to blow above 17 to 21 knots, and a requirement that a tug remain onsite and ready to render assistance.
 Since these rules came into place in January 2013, bunkering operations in English Bay have occurred once.